Nsidave/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints the result of POWER divided by DIVIDE Script that displays the result of BREATH to the power LOVE Script that converts a number from base 2 to base 10
+Script that prints the result of POWER divided by DIVIDE Script that displays the result of BREATH to the power LOVE Script that converts a number from base 2 to base 10 Script that prints all possible combinations of two letters except oo